jpdarela/CAETE-DVM/README.md

 # Running and Developing CAETÊ
 ~This section suposses you have a working python environment and an installed fortran compiler.
-If you need help setting up your invornment, check the [development environment section](#development-Environment)
+If you need help setting up your environment, check the [development environment section](#development-Environment)

 CAETÊ uses both Python and Fortran and uses `f2py` module to create an interface between them.
 This means that the Fortran code must be compiled before you can run Python code.